ShoutToMe/stm-sdk-ios/notifications.md

 -(void)STMNotificationsReceived:(NSSet *)notification {

     // Each set can include 1 or more notifications.
 Each notification is represented as a dictionary with the following fields:
-    // @"body":             Typically the body of a UI notification
+    // @"alert":            Typically the body of a UI notification
-    // @"category":         @"MESSAGE_CATEGORY" for message notifications
+    // @"category":         @"SHOUTTOME_MESSAGE" the identifier that alerts the Shout to Me SDK to act on the message
     // @"channel_id":       Your channel ID - necessary for apps containing multiple channels
-    // @"conversation_id":  The Shout to Me conversation ID which can be used to retrieve more detailed data from the Shout to Me API
-    // @"title":            Typically the title of a UI notification
-    // @"type":             @"conversation message" for notifications directed at a whole channel or @"user message" for messages directed to a specific user
+    // @"message_type":             @"conversation message" for notifications directed at a whole channel or @"user message" for messages directed to a specific user
     // @"message_id":       The ID of the message stored in the Shout to Me system.
 }
 ```